keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Configuration Name and Description](/components/configuration-13.png)

 The bottom right panel shows a list of the configuration versions.
-To see their full list, use the links.
-The version list is complete and allows you to compare adjacent versions or revert to any previous version.
-The bottom right panel shows list of the configuration versions.
-You can use the links to see full list of the configuration versions.
-Use the version list to
+Use the list to

 - copy any version.
 - compare any two successive versions.
-- rollback to an older version.
+- roll back to an older version.

 All of the operations can be [accessed via API](https://keboola.docs.apiary.io/#reference/component-configurations/create-config).
 For working with configurations, see the [developer guide](https://developers.keboola.com/integrate/storage/api/configurations/).